 A thorough screening process includes background checks and references focused on rental history and proof of income.
 The right information and processes also help you avoid discriminating based on unrelated factors but can still help you find individuals and families ready to build a solid renting relationship.

 A big part of finding these renters, before you even begin screening applicants, is marketing your rental well.
 By getting your rental property in front of a larger audience, you are more likely to find people excited about the property's location, features, and price.
-By taking the extra effort to get the rental unit "ready for its close-up" and using a professional photographer, you showcase your pride in the property and appeal to a wide array of potential renters.
+Taking the extra effort to get the rental unit "ready for its close-up" and using a professional photographer showcases your pride in the property and appeals to a wide array of potential renters.

 Managing and Addressing Maintenance Needs